NOTE: FOR SPECIFIC DATES FOR EACH OF THESE BIRD COUNTS, PLEASE VISIT OUR CALENDAR

-Delaware-Otsego Audubon Society coordinates two regions for the annual National Audubon Society Christmas Bird Count – Otsego County and the Fort Plain region.
-These counts take place in late December each year (the Fort Plain CBC is typically held on the Saturday following Christmas).
+Delaware-Otsego Audubon Society coordinates THREE regions for the annual National Audubon Society Christmas Bird Count – Oneonta Region in Otsego County, Fort Plain Region in Montgomery County, and Delaware County Region.

 Each group has a leader who will have received appropriate materials beforehand.
 Alternatively, instead of joining a group, you can count birds at your own feeder off and on throughout the day if you are within our circle.
 If you are a new counter for either the group counts or the feeder counts, please contact Sandy Bright at firstname.lastname@example.org or 607-287-4465.
 People who have participated before will be contacted.

 Oneonta Region Data – Compiled – 1969 to Present